Registration opens on February 17th.

 Tour starts at the Florence Steinberg Weil Sculpture Garden in front of the north entrance to Weil Hall.

-View artwork installed throughout the Danforth Campus as part of the Art on Campus Tour, led by Leslie Markle, curator for public art.
-The tour begins at the Florence Steinberg Weil Sculpture Garden in front of the north entrance to Weil Hall and includes stops at Bauer Hall, Sumers Recreation Center, and Hillman Hall to see works by acclaimed contemporary artists Jaume Plensa, Katharina Grosse, Ann Hamilton, Ayşe Erkmen, Iñigo Manglano-Ovalle, and Dan Graham.
+View artwork installed throughout the Danforth Campus on this tour led by Leslie Markle, curator for public art.
+The tour begins at the Florence Steinberg Weil Sculpture Garden in front of the north entrance to Weil Hall, and includes stops at Bauer Hall, Sumers Recreation Center, and Hillman Hall.
+Enjoy works by acclaimed contemporary artists Jaume Plensa, Katharina Grosse, Ann Hamilton, Ayşe Erkmen, Iñigo Manglano-Ovalle, and Dan Graham.

 Capacity is limited.
 Advanced registration recommended.